Skip to Content

 This disparity highlights the need for greater awareness, accessibility, and inclusive practices to ensure that individuals with hearing impairments have equal opportunities, without facing discrimination, for meaningful and gainful employment.

 Hearing loss can limit earning potential and career advancement and have a notable financial impact, statistically resulting in lower-income households.
-Additionally, deaf people and those with hearing loss are overrepresented in lower status, lower-paid occupations.
+Deaf people and those with hearing loss are also overrepresented in lower-status, lower-paid occupations.
 These factors can lead to financial stress for those affected.

-Furthermore, the challenges associated with hearing loss may prompt some individuals to consider early retirement, affecting their overall financial stability.
-Addressing these financial consequences is vital for promoting equal opportunities and providing support to individuals with hearing loss in their professional lives.
+The challenges associated with hearing loss may prompt some to consider early retirement, affecting their overall financial stability.
+Addressing these financial consequences is vital for promoting equal opportunities and providing support to those with hearing loss in their professional lives.

 The negative impact of hearing loss discrimination in the workplace and its consequences